 Notice to the Public

-The ADA Consultant will review currently posted public notices based on Title Il's requirements for SCDA/program/website postings for public applicants, participants, beneficiaries, and other interested persons of SCDA programs, services and activities.
+The ADA Consultant will review currently posted public notices based on Title Il's requirements for SCDA/program/website postings for public applicants, participants, beneficiaries, and other interested persons of SCDA programs, services, and activities.
 The public notice(s) shall explain Title Il's applicability to SCDA's services, programs, or activities and shall also apprise the public of Title Il's prohibitions against discrimination.
-The format and or methodology of providing and displaying the public notice will likely vary based on SCDA program and activity, however the public notice must comply with the Title II requirements for effective communication, including alternate formats, as appropriate.
+The format and or methodology of providing and displaying the public notice will vary based on SCDA program and activity, however the public notice must comply with the Title II requirements for effective communication, including alternate formats, as appropriate.

 Designation of Responsible Employee